Lynn Loring

-Lynn Loring (born Lynn Zimring; July 14, 1944) is an American actress and television and film producer.
+Lynn Loring (born Lynn Eileen Zimring; July 14, 1943 – December 23, 2023) was an American actress and television and film producer.

 Career

-Born Lynn Zimring in Manhattan, Loring began acting with a role on the anthology series Studio One on CBS.
+Born Lynn Eileen Zimring in Manhattan, Loring began acting with a role on the anthology series Studio One on CBS.
 In 1951, at the age of seven, she played Patti Barron in the television soap opera Search for Tomorrow.
 She remained in the role for 10 years, until she graduated from high school in 1961, after which she explored other opportunities, including appearances in films such as Splendor in the Grass (1961) and Pressure Point (1962).
-She played the title character's daughter in The Jean Carroll Show (1953) on ABC..
+She played the title character's daughter in The Jean Carroll Show (1953) on ABC.
+In 1962, she also played girl beatnik Edwina "Eddie" Kegel, the romantic interest of Maynard G. Krebs in two episodes of The Many Loves of Dobie Gillis.

-In 1963, Loring portrayed Patty Walker, a girl who, due to her wanting to study drama in London, lived with the family of her father's wartime best friend, while the friend's daughter lived with Patty's family in New York, in the comedy series Fair Exchange.
+In 1963, she portrayed Patty Walker, a girl who, due to her wanting to study drama in London, lived with the family of her father's wartime best friend, while the friend's daughter lived with Patty's family in New York, in the comedy series Fair Exchange.
 Also in 1963, she guest starred as Maybelle in the "Pa Hack's Brood" episode of Gunsmoke.
 Loring played Susan Foster in the 1964 episode "The Case of the Paper Bullets" on Perry Mason.
-Also in 1964, she played Filene in the "Memo From Purgatory" episode of The Alfred Hitchcock Hour as well as Bonnie Daniels in the "Behind the Locked Door" episode of the same series.
-In 1965, she played Maybelle Williams in "Judgement in Heaven", the Christmas episode of the Western series The Big Valley.
+Also in 1964, she played Filene in the "Memo from Purgatory" episode of The Alfred Hitchcock Hour as well as Bonnie Daniels in the "Behind the Locked Door" episode of the same series.
+In 1965, she played the hellion outlaw Maybelle Williams in "Judgement in Heaven", the Christmas episode of the Western series The Big Valley.

-Loring played Barbara Erskine, the daughter of Inspector Lewis Erskine (Efrem Zimbalist, Jr.), during the first season (1965-1966) of The F.B.I.
+Loring played Barbara Erskine, the daughter of Inspector Lewis Erskine (Efrem Zimbalist Jr.), during the first season (1965-1966) of The F.B.I.
 In 1966, she played an artist Carma Vasquez in "The Night of the Flaming Ghost" episode of The Wild Wild West and guest-starred as Laurie Ferguson in "Something Hurt, Something Wild", the first episode of the eighth season of Bonanza.
-In 1967, she guest-starred in two Season 4 episodes of The Man from U.N.C.L.E. ("The Test Tube Killer Affair", "The Deadly Smorgasbord Affair").
+In 1967, she guest-starred in two episodes of The Man from U.N.C.L.E., "The Deadly Smorgasboard Affair" and "The Test-Tube Killer Affair".
 Other television work included playing Betty Anderson Harrington in Return to Peyton Place, as well as roles on Wagon Train, The Eleventh Hour, Daniel Boone, Bonanza and The Mod Squad.
 In 1970, she guest-starred in Season 2, Episode 3, entitled "The Shadow of a Dead Man" on Lancer, having previously guest starred in the Season 1 episode, "Foley".

 In 1975, she discontinued acting in favor of a career in production, of both made-for-TV movies and feature films, such as Mr. Mom (1983).
 In 1979, Loring worked as the casting director for a TV movie, Raid on Coffeyville.
 She shifted into producing, and for several years had an initially fruitful partnership with Aaron Spelling.
 In the late 1980s, she was named president of MGM/UA Television Productions.
-Loring, then only in her 40s, was one of the first women to hold such a high-ranking role in Hollywood.